ngzh-luke/muict-498prj-ictchat/README.md

 5. install project dependencies by run command:
 `pip install -r requirements.txt`

-6. create the `.env` or `.dev.env` file and specify all of the key-value pairs, please refer to file `.example.env` for key-value pairs details.
+6. create the `.env` file and specify all of the key-value pairs, please refer to file `.example.env` for key-value pairs details.

 7. start up api server with command: `uvicorn src.apis.main:app`